The Altyn Arashan trek in Kyrgyzstan

 There are no official restaurants in the valley so its a good idea to bring some snacks and enough water with you.
 Consider bringing a water filter so you can fill up your water bottles from the river rather than adding up to the plastic waste problem.

 For breakfast and dinner you can eat in your guesthouse.
-Expect basic central asian dishes like plov or laghman.
+Expect basic Kyrgyz cuisine like plov or laghman.
 Most guesthouses can also make you packed lunchboxes.
 A good idea in case you want to make some day hikes or have a picnic on your way back to Karakol.

 When to visit Altyn Arashan